shtarbanov/WebBluetooth-Feather-nRF52832/README.md

 Web Bluetooth examples with Adafruit Feather nRF52832

 This repository contains full examples to help you get started with Web Bluetooth.
-You will find both the embedded code tor for setting up a basic bluetooth device and the JavaScript code for connecting to and controlling that device from the web browser.
+You will find both the embedded code for setting up a basic bluetooth device and the JavaScript code for connecting to and controlling that device from the web browser.

 In order to understand how to work with Web Bluetooth, you first must know about the following concepts, and in the order shown: